-If you’re visiting Costa Rica during rainy season, the most important thing about preparing for your trip is to pack properly.
+If you’re visiting Costa Rica during rainy season (read our post 6 reasons you should visit Costa Rica in the rainy season), the most important thing about preparing for your trip is to pack properly.
 You don’t want to get caught in a sudden downpour with nothing to wear except shorts and tank tops up in the mountains.
 Or get all your only pair of tennis shoes sopping wet and muddy after a hike!

-So when you are packing for your trip to Costa Rica in the rainy season, it’s best to come prepared as the weather changes drastically throughout the country.
+So when you are packing for your trip to Costa Rica in the rainy season, you need to come prepared as the weather changes drastically throughout the country.
+Here is our rainy season packing list for Costa Rica.

 What’s rainy season like in Costa Rica?

-Do keep in mind that the Caribbean side doesn’t follow the straight May-November rainy season in Costa Rica.
+- Caribbean side (Puerto Viejo, Limon, Tortuguero): this area doesn’t follow the straight May-November rainy season in Costa Rica.
 It actually rains throughout the year with October being the driest month.
 June and November are usually the rainiest months on that side.

-The Central Valley follows the May-November rainy season fairly to the point and it rains hard in the city.
+- Central Valley: This area follows the May-December rainy season fairly to the point and it rains hard in the city.
+It is common for the cities to flood.

-Tips for Packing for Rainy Season in Costa Rica
+Best Packing List for Rainy Season in Costa Rica

 Many of these tips come from personal experience as we know first hand what it’s like to backpack the country in the rainiest month and hike up a volcano in the middle of a thunderstorm.
 Add these items to your normal packing list so you can have a safe and fun time in Costa Rica.